Anatomy and Function of the Lateral Pterygoid

 If one accepts the notion that the mandible is suspended by muscle and that the position of the mandible in space is controlled and governed by the muscles of mastication then one does expect that many of the gnathological concerns related to condylar position, hinge axis record methods, centric relation issues no longer are a concern to the neuromuscular based clinician.
-There is obviously no reliable method either by using a millimeter ruler or “romantic” hands that one can determine the resting tonus of muscles.
+There is obviously no reliable method either by using a millimeter ruler or “romantic” hands, manually manipulating the mandible so skillfully, that one can determine the resting tonus of muscles.
 Returning the muscles to a physiologic resting position allows muscle to be at their optimum physiologic length.
 Dr. Dawson stated, “The most common shortcoming in analyzing or treating occlusal relationships is failure to consider all the parts of the masticatory system.
 We are prone to many mistakes if our understanding of occlusion is limited to occlusal contacts alone.
 The teeth are merely a part of the total system ….
 There is no way to evaluate occlusal relationships until we ascertain TM articulation ….
 There can be no occlusal harmony when any part of the masticatory system is at war with muscle.”

 Mazzacco stated, “The only way to verify muscle activity is via EMG.
 That is why the EMG guided bite registration is such a break through.
-By using EMG we are able not only to establish the maximum physiologic opening or closing but coupled with a myotrajectory, we are able to establish a vertical position which represents a balanced A-P muscle position.
+By using EMG we are able not only to establish the maximum physiologic opening or closing, but coupled with a myotrajectory, we are able to establish a vertical position which represents a balanced A-P muscle position.
 As long as we are able to return the patient to physiologic rest which we can measure via EMG, then it is possible to identify the physiologic range of motion.
 This will be consistent because when muscles are at maximum physiologic opening they will be at their maximum physiologic length which is genetically determined for that individual.”
 Further support is best found in the work of Melvin Moss concerning the functional matrix <9>.

 How Muscles Can Relax While They are in Opposition